 It is the old story remade - as stories have been throughout history, in fact.
 It’s only in the era of publishing that we started to think of them as something to lock down.
 My intention in remaking Frankenstein like this is that you’ll be able to come to it with the fresh interest and wild surmise of those readers of 1818 who opened the pages to find something both modern and timeless.
 Now you tap your fingers on the glass instead, but otherwise little has changed.

 Frankenstein was conceived, designed and written by Dave Morris and is published by Profile Books.
-Buy it here in the App Store.
+Buy it here in the App Store, and listen to Luke and Kevin review it here.